Syringa vulgaris 'Michel Buchner' - 2 Ltr pot

 Flower

-The lilac-coloured flowers are double and appear in panicles from May to June.
+The lilac-coloured, double flowers of Common lilac 'Michel Buchner' appear in panicles from May to June.
 They grow to around 12 - 15 cm tall and are strongly scented.

 Use